collectiegroesbeek/collectiegroesbeek/README.md

 We have some exceptions to PEP8, and other conventions:

 - Comparing booleans may be explicit.
 E.g. `if variable is True:`.
-- Bare exceptions may occur when warranted.
-You don't have to raise `BaseException`.
-- Unused imports may happen to expose a class/function at a certain point.
 - Line break _before_ operator.
 The new line starts with the operator.
   ```
   value = abs(some_long_value_name